Owl-Sight-AI/ExcGrouper/README.md

    ```

    This will start two containers:
-   - ExcGrouper API server on port 8000
+   - OpenExcept API server on port 8000
    - Qdrant vector database on port 6333

 3. Install local dependencies